Wednesday, September 16, 2020

 Warner Brothers cast a couple of unknowns as the leads.
 A French actor Jacques Sernas as Paris and some Italian sex symbol Rossana Podestà as Helen.
 Playing Helen's servant is Brigitte Bardot and I would have to say I think they got the casting backwards.
 The supporting cast is the usual bunch of English actors hired to class up one of these big budget epics.

 Anyway back to Robert Wise.
 Apparently he was looking to shoot a film in widescreen and decided to take this project on.
-Whatever the film looks pretty good with the usual cast of thousands deployed who maximum movie carnage effect.
+Whatever, the film looks pretty good with the usual cast of thousands deployed for maximum movie carnage.

 The film runs 118 minutes and was written by Hugh Gray, N. Richard Nash and John Twist although I don't think they put a whole lot of effort into the screenplay.